-Q: Who pays for my stay?
+Q: How much does it cost to stay and who pays for my stay?

 A: There is no charge to you for your stay at either of Women’s Community House’s shelters.
 Women’s Community House has a variety of funders, including the provincial government, private donors, community groups and corporations.